axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E02-sparked-by-greed.markdown

 <h1>Fear Has Us</h1>
  <div class="_quotespan">I am tired of being afraid, seeing how the FIAT model works has exposed the fears and has made all the difference.</div>
  <div class="_commentary">Well, that may be the beginning, but it is not the end of the hold that fear has on us.
-That became obvious over time as people expressed many of their fears, including toxic colleages&hellip;</div>
+That became obvious over time as people expressed many of their fears, including toxic colleagues&hellip;</div>
  <div class="_speakerb">How are we going to deal with bullies, underminders, and slackers.
-What about gossip mongers and the over-controlling colleages.
+What about gossip mongers and the over-controlling colleagues.
 Are they going to be co-owners, too?</div>
  <div class="_speakera">Well, if they contribute and somebody acknowledges their contribution, then they get <span class="_paradigm">RAD</span>s and they are co-owners.</div>
  <div class="_speakerac">As to the rest of it, how would you deal with these types of folks?</div>
  <div class="_speakerb">Should we have rules to prevent that?</div>